BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 (i) configuring an AI services opt-out policy using AWS Organizations, (ii) if you use Amazon Q in the IDE, by adjusting your settings in the IDE, or (iii) using the opt-out mechanism described in the Amazon Q documentation.

+**50.14.
+AWS Transform.** By using AWS Transform, you agree to run the transformed workload on AWS for a minimum of 24 months from the date that the transformation is complete.

 ####  51\.
 Amazon Lightsail